isaacnmm/pestpolicy-hugo2XX/content/posts/noisy-downspout/index.md

 Proactive measures can save you from future headaches:

 * **Regular Gutter Cleaning: ** The simplest and most effective prevention.
-Clean your gutters at least twice a year (spring and fall), or more frequently if you have many trees. * **Install Gutter Guards: ** Quality gutter guards (micro
-- mesh, reverse curve, or surface tension) can significantly reduce the amount of debris entering your downspouts, preventing clogs.
+Clean your gutters at least twice a year (spring and fall), or more frequently if you have many trees. * **Install Gutter Guards: ** Quality gutter guards (micro-mesh, reverse curve, or surface tension) can significantly reduce the amount of debris entering your downspouts, preventing clogs.

-While not entirely maintenance
-- free, they drastically cut down on cleaning frequency.
+While not entirely maintenance-free, they drastically cut down on cleaning frequency.

 * **Trim Overhanging Branches: ** Reduce tree limbs that extend directly over your roofline to minimize debris falling into your gutters. * **Proper Installation: ** When installing new gutters, ensure they are correctly pitched and that downspouts are adequately sized and securely fastened with enough straps.